-This charity was established to give assistance towards village projects.
-All applications for financial assistance must be for the general benefit of the parishioners of the Parish of Long Buckby.
+This charity was established to give assistance towards village projects, “for the general benefit of the parishioners of the Parish of Long Buckby”.
 Applications should be received at least three weeks before the next meeting of the Trustees.
-The meetings for 2011 are 20th May and 18th November.
+The meetings for 2021 are 7th May and 21st November.
 They must be in writing and include a copy of the applicant's latest set of accounts.

 Contact Pat Ellis - Clerk to the Trustees on 01327 843855 or at firstname.lastname@example.org

 We get together on the second Wednesday of the month, in the Main Hall of the Community Centre, starting at 7.30 pm.

 The meetings include a mixture of demonstrations, outings, meals, hands-on activities and talks on fascinating subjects

 or via the contact form on their website: www.longbuckbywi.co.uk

 For further details of the meetings etc please see their website

 The WEA runs day and evening courses in the village on topics of general interest.
 It also runs occasional trips linked to the courses.(See also Education and Childcare)